-- 1. A student is required to pass five (5) Carnegie unit subjects counting toward graduation in the semester immediately preceding participation.
+A student is required to pass five (5) Carnegie unit subjects counting toward graduation in the semester immediately

+- preceding participation.
 (Exception: First semester ninth grade.) - 2.
-A student must be passing current courses in a GHSA member school with a minimum grade of seventy (70). - 3.
-A student taking a multiple-period subject such as a CTAE course for a full morning or afternoon, may count the course for more than one subject.
-The number of subjects counted will be equivalent to the number of units given.

-A student participating in junior varsity or "B" team competition must meet all scholastic requirements.
+A student must be passing current courses in a GHSA member school with a minimum grade of seventy (70). - A student taking a multiple-period subject such as a CTAE course for a full morning or afternoon, may count the course for more than one subject.
+The number of subjects counted will be equivalent to the number of units given. - A student participating in junior varsity or "B" team competition must meet all scholastic requirements. - Students and parents must check NCAA criteria and requirements regarding course selection and college admissions.
+Students and parents are strongly encouraged to meet with their school's counselor or athletic director.

 Students gain or lose eligibility on the first day of the subsequent semester.
 The first day of the fall semester shall be interpreted as the first date of practice for the first sport.

 Exception: Students who successfully complete summer school to maintain eligibility become eligible the last day of summer school.
 A maximum of two (2) Carnegie unit credits earned in summer school may be counted for eligibility purposes.

-NOTE: Summer school credits earned in nonaccredited home study programs or nonaccredited private schools may not be used to gain eligibility.
+NOTE: Summer school credits earned in non-accredited home study programs or non-accredited private schools may not be used to gain eligibility.
 Courses completed after the beginning of a new semester may not be used to gain eligibility for that semester (i.e., night school classes, correspondence courses, etc.) Students and parents should speak with their school's Athletic Director to determine eligibility status.